Gerald Bracey: Early life and education

 Gerald Watkins Bracey was born on August 12, 1940.
 He grew up in Williamsburg, Virginia with his parents, Bettye and Gerald Bracey.
 Gerald Bracey was amazed at his own children’s high school experience when compared with his own education in the late 1940s and 1950s.
 He was amazed that his daughter, during her junior year at a high school in Colorado, was already studying calculus and the writer Ibsen, two topics to which he himself had not been exposed to until college.
 He also remarked that the complicated science fair experiments that he observed were “[l]ight years removed from the simple machines, simple equations, and phyla to be memorized in [his] high school days.”

-Bracey attended the College of William and Mary and received his Bachelor of Arts degree in psychology in 1962.
+Bracey attended the College of William and Mary and received his Bachelor of Arts degree in psychology in 1962. upon graduating from William & Mary, he received the Botetourt Medal for academic achievement.
 He went on to pursue his Ph.D. in psychology at Stanford University, which he eventually received in 1967.
 Bracey lived in Hong Kong for a year between 1965 and 1966 and traveled around Southeast Asia, the Middle East, and Europe before returning to the United States to finish his doctorate degree.